Upgrade to Babel 7

 // output.js v6 and v7

-This became further of an issue after we decided to support TypeScript with the help of the TS team.
-If you wanted to use the react and typescript presets, we would have to figure out a way to turn on/off the syntax automatically via file type or the directive.
-In the end it seemed easiest to just separate the presets entirely.
+This issue was compounded when we decided to support TypeScript.
+If you wanted to use the React and TypeScript presets, we would have to figure out a way to turn on/off the syntax, automatically, via file type or the directive.
+In the end, it was easier to separate the presets entirely.

 {